sparkflows/sparkflows-docs/docs/rest-api-curl/index.rst

 This topic contains a range of examples that demonstrate how to use the Fire Insights API using curl.

-Below are examples using curl.
 The first step is to log in with your username and password and acquire the session id.

 .. list-table:: Below are the Tutorial Examples URL
    :widths: 10 40